utilbox/gmx/README.md

 This will create the `gmx` executable under your `$GOPATH/bin` directory.
 You can move it to a permanent directory under `$PATH` so that you can use it without caring what the `$GOPATH` would be changed to.

-You can also download the gost executable directly from the release page:
+You can also download the `gmx` executable directly from the release page:

 [https://github.com/utilbox/gmx/releases](https://github.com/utilbox/gmx/releases)